 Grated parmesan cheese (Parmigiano Reggiano or Grana Padano) adds a nutty and savory flavor to the ricotta sauce.

-You can substitute pecorino Romano or pecorino Sardo for Parmesan if you want a sharper and more spicy taste.
+You can substitute pecorino Romano or pecorino Sardo for Parmesan if you want a sharper and spicy taste.

 Lemon